 Potential employees, who make careless mistakes in application materials such as resumes, do not warrant the attention that a more careful candidate deserves.
 Assuming the candidate's resume passes an initial inspection, this is the recommended process for reviewing resumes.

-Worth noting, too, is the fact that advice to job applicants has changed in recent years.
+Worth noting, too, is the fact that advice to job applicants has changed.
 Disagreement exists about whether a cover letter is still a necessary component of an application.
 Supporters contend that it is a wonderful opportunity for an applicant to demonstrate that their credentials are perfect for your job requirements.
 Then, choose, or choose not, to continue your resume review at this point.

 - Read the description of what the candidate says they are looking for in their next job.
 Is the statement customized to your job or does it describe any job in the world?
 For example, generally reject resumes that make statements such as, “I seek a challenging opportunity to utilize my skills with a progressive employer who will provide opportunities for growth."
 Honestly, you’ve got to do better than to offer this type of generality to pass the resume screen.